mbeckdev/crazy-recipe-viewer/README.md

 I had a crazy idea that you see a recipe in a type of infographic-like way.

 Eventually, take a recipe and enter it.
 Then it spits out in steps organized differently, more visually.
 And more closer to real life time.
+Practically an infographic for a recipe.

 Many times I'll be doing something and it says, now add the rest of the butter.
 I'm like, oh geez, how much butter is that?
 So I have to reread the ingredients list, and reread the other steps, then calculate how much butter that is because I wasn't experienced enough to take it all out at the beginning.